joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-filter.md

   </div>

-The shader that this example uses is the “invertRGB.pbk” sample Pixel Bender kernel that is included with the Pixel Bender Toolkit.
-The source code is available in the file “invertRGB.pbk” in the Pixel Bender Toolkit installation directory.
-Compile the source code and save the bytecode file with the name “invertRGB.pbj” in the same directory as your ActionScript source code.
+The shader that this example uses is the "invertRGB.pbk" sample Pixel Bender kernel that is included with the Pixel Bender Toolkit.
+The source code is available in the file "invertRGB.pbk" in the Pixel Bender Toolkit installation directory.
+Compile the source code and save the bytecode file with the name "invertRGB.pbj" in the same directory as your ActionScript source code.

 The following is the ActionScript code for this example.
 Use this class as the main application class for an ActionScript-only project in Flash Builder, or as